Should I Become a CPCS?

 Many credentialing specialist positions require candidates to have 1 to 3 years of experience as a credentialing specialist or medical staff services provider, but the time spent working toward a degree combined with a co-op program can count toward experience.
 Candidates can gain experience in the field by taking an entry-level position in medical staff services and performing clerical or management duties in the healthcare field.

 - You will want to become familiar with the auditing process.
 Credentialing specialists routinely assist auditors.
 To make this step go more smoothly, it is in the best interest of the credentialist to study the steps of an audit in advance so as to be prepared.

 Step 3: Get Certified

-Credential specialists can get certified through the NAMSS if they have at least 3 years of experience in the medical services profession and have been employed for the past consecutive 12 months in a medical services position.
+Credentialing specialists can get certified through the National Association Medical Staff Services (NAMSS) if they have at least 3 years of experience in the medical services profession and have been employed for the past consecutive 12 months in a medical services position.
 Applicants must pass the CPCS exam to become certified.
 Re-certification is required every three years, and continuing education may be necessary.
 Certification shows that credentialing specialists have a good understanding of the field, and it can help them advance their careers.

 Certified provider credentialing specialists usually have an associate's degree and certification.
 They handle confidential information carefully, and they earn a median annual salary of $43,117.